WP-for-Church/Sermon-Manager/readme.txt

 ## Changelog ##
 ### 2.11 ###
+* New: Reftagger will be on Spanish if WordPress is set to any Spanish variant
 * Dev: More filters for customizing display
 * Dev: Change Reftagger URL to HTTPS